PX4/PX4-user_guide/en/concept/mixing.md

 A summing (simple) mixer combines zero or more control inputs into a single actuator output.
 Inputs are scaled, and the mixing function sums the result before applying an output scaler.
+In the output scaler, also an actuator raise time limit can be specified (inverse of a slew rate).

 A simple mixer definition begins with:

 ```
 M: <control count>
-O: <-ve scale> <+ve scale> <offset> <lower limit> <upper limit>
+O: <-ve scale> <+ve scale> <offset> <lower limit> <upper limit> <raise time>
 ```

 If `<control count>` is zero, the sum is effectively zero and the mixer will output a fixed value that is `<offset>` constrained by `<lower limit>` and `<upper limit>`.

 The second line defines the output scaler with scaler parameters as discussed above.
 Whilst the calculations are performed as floating-point operations, the values stored in the definition file are scaled by a factor of 10000; i.e. an offset of -0.5 is encoded as -5000.
+The `<raise time>` can be used to limit the rate of change of an actuator.
+E.g. a value of 20000 for the raise time will limit the rate of change of the actuator such that it takes at least 2 seconds from the `<lower limit>` to the `<upper limit>`.

 The definition continues with `<control count>` entries describing the control inputs and their scaling, in the form: